hopla/ravennakit/docs/getting-started.md

 ## Manually integrating RAVENNAKIT

-If you can't use CMake, you can manually integrate RAVENNAKIT into your project.
-The following steps are required:
+If you can't or don't want to use CMake, it's possible to manually integrate RAVENNAKIT into your project.
+This requires more steps and is not as easy as the CMake approach:

 1. Copy the RAVENNAKIT source code into the source tree of your project.
-2. Make the dependencies available to your project.
-This can be done by copying the dependencies into your project or linking against them.
-3. Add the RAVENNAKIT source files to your project (include/ and src/)
+2. Add the RAVENNAKIT source files to your project (path/to/ravennakit/include/** and path/to/ravennakit/src/**)
-4. Add the dependencies to your project.
+3. Link the required dependencies to your project.
+Visit the [building](building.md) documentation for more details.

-RAVENNAKIT needs a C++17 compliant compiler, access to `std` and a few other dependencies.
-See [building](building.md) for more details.

 ## Build configurations and options

-To influence how RAVENNAKIT is built, you can set several variables.
+To influence how RAVENNAKIT is built, several variables can be set.
 Head over to the [building](building.md) documentation for more details.

 ## Setting up a ravenna_node

 The easiest way to get started is to use the `rav::ravenna_node` class.
-This class is the highest available abstraction of a RAVENNA node and provides a simple API to set up streams and to configure the node.
-It basically acts like a virtual RAVENNA device.
-Using this class also makes it easier to cross thread boundaries.
+This class offers the highest available abstraction of a RAVENNA node and provides a simple API to set up streams and to configure the node.
+It basically acts like a virtual RAVENNA node.
+Using this class also makes it easier to deal with cross thread boundaries.

 The following code snippet shows how to set up a RAVENNA node: